 - Filter waste and harmful toxins from the blood.

 - Store sugar to be used for energy.

-Often, adults diagnosed with primary liver cancer have a type called hepatocellular carcinoma.
-Other cancers found in the liver include hepatoblastoma (most common in children) and cancer of the bile duct, which is called cholangiocarcinoma.
+Often, adults with primary liver cancer have a type called hepatocellular carcinoma.
+Other cancers found in the liver are hepatoblastoma (most common in children) and cancer of the bile duct, which is called cholangiocarcinoma.

 Staging is a way to find out how if and where cancer has spread in your body.
 Your provider will have you get a few tests to figure out the stage of your cancer.
 These tests may include:

 Physical Exam: This is a general exam to look at your body and to talk about your past health issues.